 3. Monitoring Metrics: MEASURE

-- Hashtag Performance – Hashtag Performance deals with the most used hashtags for your brand and analyzing which got the most engagements.
+- Hashtag Performance – Hashtag Performance deals with the most used hashtags for your brand and which got the most engagements.

 - Reach – This is the number of unique users who have seen your post.
 It shows the spread of your content across the social media network.